Esteban-Mo/Esteban-Mo/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Computer Science at Intech.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.\
 ✍️ &nbsp;In my free time, I develop different personal projects.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at est.mortier@gmail.com I'll try to respond as soon as I can.\